 Tour 2016 - OzSpurs stories

-Our 2016 tour is drawing ever closer and to mark our second trip Down Under in as many years, we've spoken to members of our official Australian Supporters Club, OzSpurs.
-We have some fascinating stories - a fan who missed last year's tour after falling seriously ill, a policeman from a remote Aussie town who donated part of his liver to his son and a sports broadcaster who commentated on the 2014 World Cup - but gave it all up to be a teacher.
-These are our 'OzSpurs Stories'...
+The squad will soon touch down in Melbourne as we return to Australia for our 2016 tour.
+To mark our second trip Down Under in as many years, we've spoken to members of our official Australian Supporters Club, OzSpurs.
+We've told some fascinating stories - a fan who missed last year's tour after falling seriously ill, a sports broadcaster who commentated on the 2014 World Cup and now our final installment, a policeman from a remote Aussie town who donated part of his liver to his son.

 First of all, tell us about your support of Spurs, as we always ask - why Spurs?

-You've been to WHL a few times - tell us about your first visit and how it felt to see the team live having watched us from so far away...
+You've been to White Hart Lane - tell us about your first visit and how it felt to see the team live having watched us from so far away...

-We're back in Oz this summer - what's it like to have the team visit two years in succession?
+So we're back to Oz this summer - what's it like to have the team visit two years in succession?

-What about this year?
-Juventus and Atletico Madrid at the MCG - doesn't get better than that!
-How much are you looking forward to it this time around?
+What about this time around?
+Juve and Atletico at the MCG - doesn't get better than that!

 Tell us about Melbourne - sounds like a sports-mad city!